calint/glos/src/engine/README.md

 * space is partitioned in a `grid` of `cells` containing `objects`
   - `object` may overlap `grid` `cells`
   - `grid` runs `update` then `resolve_collisions` pass on `cells`
-  - the passes call `cells` in a non-deterministic, parallel and unsequenced way when `grid_threaded` is on
+  - when `grid_threaded` is on the passes call `cells` in a non-deterministic, parallel and unsequenced way
   - `grid_threaded` must be off in multiplayer applications
   - `object` `update` is called once every frame
   - `object` `on_collision` is called once for each collision with another `object` in that frame
 * `object` has reference to a 3d model, `glob`, using an index in `globs`
   - has state such as `position`, `angle`, `scale`, `velocity`, `acceleration`, `angular_velocity` etc
 * `glob`
-  - `render` using opengl with a provided matrix for model to world coordinates transform
+  - `render` using opengl with a provided model to world coordinates transform matrix
   - references `materials` and `textures` using indices set at `load`
   - has bounding radius calculated at `load` and may be additionally bounded by a convex volume defined by `planes`
 * `planes` can detect collision with spheres and other `planes`